| |

 Methodologies

-Cross-domain will research and analyze the existing policies, strategies,
+Cross-domain were to research and analyze the existing policies, strategies,

 guidelines and standards in each of the focus areas in relation